Minecraft

 Spigot.yml Optimization to Reduce Lag

-Note: This article is specific to Minecraft Java Edition and assumes you are running a Spigot server.
+NOTE: This article is specific to Minecraft Java Edition servers and depends on

-If you are running a Spigot server, there are several options to optimize performance and ensure smooth gameplay.
-This guide outlines the Spigot.yml settings you can adjust to improve server performance.
+If you are running a Spigot server, you have several options you can use to optimize your server and ensure optimal performance.
+This guide will show you the settings offered by Spigot that you can take advantage of to optimize your server's performance.

 save-user-cache-on-stop-only

-Enabling this option prevents user data from being constantly saved while players are online, improving server performance.
-However, note that if your server crashes, user data will not be saved.
-Regular backups and frequent server stops are recommended to protect player data.
+By enabling this option, user data is prevented from being saved constantly while players are online, which improves server performance.
+However, it is important to note that if your server crashes, user data will not be saved.
+For this reason, it is recommended to perform backups regularly and stop the server frequently to protect player data.

 Default: false Optimized: true